razloz/infinitus_vigilantis/README.md

 Usage:
   - with IVY as an absolute path to infinitus vigilantis folder
-  - cd $IVY && ./infinitus_vigilantis.py --build && ./infinitus_vigilantis.py --start_learning
+  - cd $IVY && ./updater.py --build && ./updater.py --study && ./updater.py --train

-  - (or in linux use .desktop files in resources folder / in windows use .bat file in windows_stuff)
+Systemd Daemon:
+  - Shell script, timer, and service located in daemon folder.
+  - Don't forget to set key, secret key, and path in the .service file

 Disclaimer:
     The information provided by Infinitus Vigilantis for Python (the